-These trees will be planted as part of the Trees4TwoNations initiative and represent the deep historical and cultural roots, price as well as friendship between the people of Scotland and the United States of America.
+These trees will be planted as part of the Trees4TwoNations initiative and represent the deep historical and cultural roots, as well as friendship between the people of Scotland and the United States of America.
 The purpose of the initiative is to bring about positive change in areas such as ‘environmental understanding and co-operation’ through a collaborative process.
-In light of climate change, medical now more than ever, erectile nations need to work together to try and tackle the environmental and social issues ahead of us for the benefit of future generations.
+In light of climate change, now more than ever, nations need to work together to try and tackle the environmental and social issues ahead of us for the benefit of future generations.

 The Trees4TwoNations initiative also aims to build relationships on a social, cultural and commercial level and has attracted the interest and support of the Scottish Government.
 At a time when building relationships abroad are more important than ever when it comes to exports and trade the project has been given the seal of approval by guest of honour The Scottish Government’s Cabinet Secretary for Rural Affairs and the Environment, Richard Lochhead.
 Richard will be joined by the US Consul General, Dana Linnet for the planting.

 The idea to link cities in the US and Scotland in this way, came from a chance meeting and subsequent friendship between a Scotsman, Angus Crabbie, and a native of Tennessee with some obvious Scottish roots, Rob Roy McGregor.
 The linking of Knoxville, Tennessee with Edinburgh is very much seen as the start of the journey.